 Known and anonymous users can be segmented with a single filter or a complex set of filters.
 So you can engage with your users at the right moment with a meaningful and relevant dialogue.
 Customers and users of your online channels can belong to multiple segments.
 For example, a single user might be included in the segments "under 35 years old," "interested in football," "referred by social media," and "read December newsletter."

-In BlueConic, segmentation is dynamic, which means that the latest updates of profile property values are used to determine if a visitor falls in a specific segment in real time.
+Dynamic segmentation in BlueConic means that the latest updates of profile property values are used to determine if a visitor falls in a specific segment in real time.
+BlueConic segments are also multidimensional.
+You can filter on several attributes at once, for example, creating a multidimensional customer segment based on CLV (customer lifetime value), interests, age, demographics, and so on.

 Select Segments from the BlueConic navigation bar to see a display of all existing segments for your BlueConic environment.
 You can use the search box to narrow the display by keyword, for example, to find segments related to subscribers.